This is information content about “Dubai Safari Park“, We don’t sell any tickets or provide Dubai safari park activity.

 - Last entry at the main gates at 3:30 PM

 - The last bus for Safari Journey departs at 4:30 PM

 - *Opening hours may vary due to special events and weather conditions

 Dubai Safari Park Contact Information

-It’s possible to speak to the Dubai Safari Park in their toll-free telephone number: 800900.
+It’s possible to speak to the Dubai Safari Park on their toll-free telephone number: 800900.
 The official website also includes a handy feedback form should you wish to leave any remarks after a visit.

 What Happened To Dubai Zoo

-One of the things that lots of people into the safari park at Dubai request is what occurred to the initial Dubai Zoo at Jumeirah.
+One of the things that lots of people into the safari park in Dubai request is what occurred to the initial Dubai Zoo at Jumeirah.
 The Dubai Zoo officially closed down in 2018 and the animals were then moved into the Dubai Safari Park.
 In the event you have been a frequent visitor to the zoo in Dubai, then you will surely love this park.

 The Dubai Safari Park provides an immersive wildlife adventure unlike any other in the UAE.
 It’s evident that plenty of work has gone into making sure the creatures here are comfortable; a noticeable improvement in the cramped environs of this erstwhile Dubai Zoo.
 We recommend it for a day of enjoyment for all animal lovers in Dubai!